 A credit card swiper accepts magnetic stripe (magstripe) payments — the type of payment credit cards were originally designed for.
-While it’s good to have the ability to accept magstripe payments from customers still using this form of payment, you don’t want to limit yourself to accepting only magstripe payments.
-After all, the technology is dated.
+While they are convenient and possess a smaller physical profile compared to other types of readers, they are considered obsolete.
 Of the three methods of accepting payments, magstripe payments are by far the least secure.
 What’s more, due to regulations enacted in 2015, if a merchant only has a magstripe reader and a customer uses a stolen or fraudulent card with both a magstripe and a chip, the merchant is responsible for the loss on the purchase.
 To shift the liability back to the credit card companies, the merchant needs to have an EMV card reader.

 EMV Card Readers

 EMV card readers are colloquially known as chip card readers.
 With EMV technology, your payment information is stored digitally on a square chip embedded in your card.
 It’s designed to be much more secure against fraud than magstripe technology.
 In fact, it’s the reason EMV technology was developed in the first place.
 Anybody doing business in the modern world will want to be able to accept EMV payments to reduce their exposure to chargebacks.

 NFC Card Readers

 Square’s original iconic white magstripe card reader — the first mobile card reader in widespread use — was powered by simply connecting the device to the headphone jack on your smartphone.
-You can still use your phone’s headphone jack (assuming your phone has one) to power this device (and some others), but modern credit card readers can now be powered by either a Lightning connector or by a Bluetooth connection, depending on the reader you choose.
+You can still use your phone’s headphone jack (assuming your phone has one) to power this device, but modern credit card readers can now be powered by either a Lightning connector or by a Bluetooth connection, depending on the reader you choose.

 Essentially, one connection type is as good as another, though headphone jack connectors are the least future-proof since modern iPhones (and even Android devices like the Samsung Note) don’t even have headphone jacks.
-Bluetooth connections save you the trouble of worrying about wires, but they can occasionally disconnect and will use up battery life, so you may prefer to use a direct connection via headphone jack or an iPhone’s Lightning jack.
+Bluetooth connections save you the trouble of worrying about wires, but they can occasionally disconnect and will use up battery life, so you may prefer to use a direct connection.

 How To Accept Credit Card Payments Using Your Phone